Descent098/ez-img-diff/README.md

   - `diff.png` is the regular difference png, which shows where things differ
   - `thresh.png` is the threshold png, which is much higher contrast and shows you where the biggest changes happened more clearly

+## How the system works

+In the interest of promoting learning here is some detail on how the system works.
+It is largely adapted from [this post](https://pyimagesearch.com/2017/06/19/image-difference-with-opencv-and-python/), I would highly recommend reading and downloading their resource guide for even more details!

+Primarily it works on computer vision, and a library called [opencv-python](https://pypi.org/project/opencv-python/), which is a python port of a computer vision toolkit called [opencv](https://opencv.org/).
+Without getting into the math too much it uses computer vision combined with [SSIM](https://www.imatest.com/support/docs/23-1/ssim/#:~:text=Introduction%20%E2%80%94%20The%20Structural%20Similarity%20Index,by%20losses%20in%20data%20transmission.).
+SSIM is a percieved quality analysis metric that tends to be used to benchmark how well compression systems retain the original image quality.
+We can use the same principle to help with regression testing by using it to compare the "quality differences" between two images (a baseline, and a current itteration), to be able to tell the percieved differences between them.
+This comparison is provided by [scikit-image](https://scikit-image.org/).

+With opencv we also end up mostly dealing with arrays of numbers representing each pixel in an image.
+Working with these types is hard so we use [imutils](https://pypi.org/project/imutils/) to work with these values more effectively!